Embryophyte: Non-vascular land plants

-Regardless of their evolutionary origins, the bryophytes are usually studied together because of their many biological similarities as non-vascular land plants.
-All three bryophyte groups share a haploid-dominant (gametophyte) life cycle and unbranched sporophytes (the plant's diploid structure).
-These are traits that appear to be plesiotypic within the land plants, and thus were common to all early diverging lineages of plants on the land.
-The fact that the bryophytes have a life cycle in common may thus be an artefact of being the oldest extant lineages of land plant, and not the result of close shared ancestry.
-(See the phylogeny above.)

-The bryophyte life-cycle is strongly dominated by the haploid gametophyte generation.
+They are usually studied together because of their many similarities.
+All three groups share a haploid-dominant (gametophyte) life cycle and unbranched sporophytes (the plant's diploid generation).
+These traits appear to be common to all early diverging lineages of non-vascular plants on the land.
+Their life-cycle is strongly dominated by the haploid gametophyte generation.
 The sporophyte remains small and dependent on the parent gametophyte for its entire brief life.
 All other living groups of land plants have a life cycle dominated by the diploid sporophyte generation.
 It is in the diploid sporophyte that vascular tissue develops.
-Although some mosses have quite complex water-conducting vessels, bryophytes lack true vascular tissue.
+In some ways, the term "non-vascular" is a misnomer.
+Some mosses and liverworts do produce a special type of vascular tissue composed of complex water-conducting cells.
+However, this tissue differs from that of "vascular" plants in that these water-conducting cells are not lignified.
+It is unlikely that the water-conducting cells in mosses are homologous with the vascular tissue in "vascular" plants.

-Like the vascular plants, bryophytes do have differentiated stems, and although these are most often no more than a few centimeters tall, they do provide mechanical support.
-Most bryophytes also have leaves, although these typically are one cell thick and lack veins.
-Unlike the vascular plants, bryophytes lack true roots or any deep anchoring structures.
-Some species do grow a filamentous network of horizontal stems, but these have a primary function of mechanical attachment rather than extraction of soil nutrients (Palaeos 2008).
+Like the vascular plants, they have differentiated stems, and although these are most often no more than a few centimeters tall, they provide mechanical support.
+Most have leaves, although these typically are one cell thick and lack veins.
+They lack true roots or any deep anchoring structures.
+Some species grow a filamentous network of horizontal stems, but these have a primary function of mechanical attachment rather than extraction of soil nutrients (Palaeos 2008).